-In your 'foodie' circles or maybe in a new recipe you want to try out, you may have come across the term 'sear' and wondered what exactly it means to sear food you want to cook.
+In your 'foodie' circles or maybe in a new recipe you want to try out, you may have come across the term 'sear' and wondered what exactly it means to sear meat you want to cook.

 We have done considerable research and have expert guidance on what searing means and when one would sear.

-- Searing is a cooking technique; mainly used for various types of meat in which food is cooked at a high temperature until a brown crust is formed on the outside.
+- Searing is a cooking technique mainly used for various types of meat in which food is cooked at a high temperature until a brown crust is formed on the outside.

 - This process involves a dry cooking surface and a temperature of more than 150°C (300°F).

-Searing your meat as the first step in the cooking process may seem like a hassle or like an unnecessary step to your food preparation, but who doesn't love a juicy, flavourful, brown-crusted piece of steak?
+Searing your meat as the first step in the cooking process may seem like a hassle or like an unnecessary step in your food preparation, but who doesn't love a juicy, flavourful, brown-crusted piece of steak?